LaMitaOne/Flowmotion/README.md

 ### Latest changes:

 **v 0.987**
-- New flFreeFloat Layout added, no zoomselected to center and all pictures free draggable
+- New flFreeFloat Layout added, no zoomselected to center and all pictures free draggable (like a nonstatic grid)

 **v 0.986**
 - Added new ActivationZones for the selected image if `SelectedMovable` is True